2nd Amendment to the United States Constitution

 Support for Gun Control

-Those in favor of gun control argue that many gun owners are not fit to do so and that there should be more gun control and fewer gun rights.
+Those in favor of gun control argue that many gun owners are not fit to own guns and that there should be more gun control and fewer gun rights.

 Gun control protest